RTippin/messenger/docs/Broadcasting.md

 ---

-- Our default broadcast driver ([BroadcastBroker][link-broadcast-broker]) will already be set by default.
+- Our broadcast driver implementation ([BroadcastBroker][link-broadcast-broker]) will already be set by default.
 - This driver is responsible for extracting private/presence channel names and dispatching the broadcast event that any action in our system calls for.
     - If push notifications are enabled, this broker will also forward its data to our [PushNotificationService][link-push-notify].
 The service will then fire a [PushNotificationEvent][link-push-event] that you can attach a listener to handle your own FCM / other service.
 - If using your own broadcast driver, your class must implement our [BroadcastDriver][link-broadcast-driver] contract.
 You may then declare your driver within your MessengerServiceProvider (or any service providers boot method).
+- ALL events we broadcast implement laravel's `ShouldBroadcastNow` interface, being broadcast immediately and not queued.

-***To overwrite our broadcast driver, set your custom driver in your MessengerServiceProvider boot method:***
+***To overwrite our broadcast driver, set your custom driver in your `MessengerServiceProvider` boot method:***

 ```php
 <?php